Child's interview can't be used in her father's trial in killings of wife and other man, judge rules

 Carroll, Banfield's attorney, argued in court that officials were not adhering to proper investigative guidelines when building their case and backing Brusch's catfishing theory without the supporting facts.

-In a court filing, Carroll wrote that Brusch resigned from the department after the hearing in which he had testified.
+In a court filing, Carroll wrote that Brusch retired from the department after the hearing in which he had testified.

 He wrote in another motion that “there is a willfulness in the lack of recognition of the science,” adding: “The digital forensics are facts, and the Commonwealth chooses to ignore and disregard those facts.”

-Note: This story was first published on July 25, 2025.
-It was updated on July 27, 2025, to correct that Deputy Chief Patrick Brusch retired from the Fairfax County Police Department.
-Minor editing to conform.